AJHodgkinson/mitogwas/README.md

 ## Before using mitogwas:

-This pipeline assumes that RNA sequencing data has been alinged to a reference genome with STAR (with --quantmode used), that RNAseQC has been run on each sample (with results in a subdirectory called RNAseQC) and that mitopileup.pl (available in this repository) has been run on each sample, with an output name the same as the RNA name.
-As an example, if starting with paired data files:
+This pipeline assumes that RNA sequencing data has been alinged to a reference genome with STAR (with --quantmode used), that RNAseQC has been run on each sample (with results in a subdirectory called RNAseQC) and that pileupAlleleExtractor_mito.pl (available in this repository) has been run on each sample, with an output name the same as the RNA name.

-sample1.1.fastq.gz and sample1.2.fastq.gz

-You should run:
+As an example, you should run the following for each RNA sequencing dataset (you can also include optional filtering steps after alignment):

 mkdir RNAseQC